Skip to Main Content

 Entities available in SciVal

-All entity types within SciVal can be viewed in the Overview and Benchmarking modules.
+All entity types within SciVal can be viewed in the Explore and Compare sections.
 The table below highlights the entities available to analyze across all six modules.

-The following video provides instructions on how to use the Overview and Benchmarking modules to view Entities.
+The following video provides instructions on how to use the Explore and Compare sections to view Entities.

 In addition to managing entities within the entity selection panel, My SciVal provides additional functions including editing and sharing self-defined Research Areas.